Rainault/qfg1-randomizer/README.md

 # Antivirus/Malware Note
 I've received reports that some antivirus/malware programs are reporting the randomizer application as a trojan.
 (I guess modding a game by dumping a bunch of extra files into a folder does look suspiciously like a trojan.)
 I am currently working on resolving this problem in a more permanent fashion, but you may need to tell your antivirus/malware program to allow the randomizer to run.
 Sorry for the inconvenience!

+# Visual C++ Redistributable
+If you get an error message that says "The application was unable to start correctly (0xc000007b)." when attempting to launch the randomizer, you are missing the Visual C++ Redistributable, which is required to run the randomizer.
+You can download and install it from [here](https://aka.ms/vs/17/release/vc_redist.x86.exe).
+I will be attempting to remove this dependency in the future.

 # Instructions
 Windows is the only supported OS at the moment.